 Conducting clinical trials, pursuing regulatory approvals, establishing outsourced manufacturing relationships, and successfully manufacturing and commercializing our product candidates, including AXS-02 and AXS-05, is, and will be, a very time-consuming, expensive, and uncertain process that takes years to complete.
-We will need to raise additional capital to:

-[] fund our future clinical trials for our current product candidates, especially if we encounter any unforeseen delays or difficulties in our planned development activities;

-- [] fund our operations and continue our efforts to hire additional personnel and build a commercial infrastructure to prepare for the commercialization of AXS-02, AXS-05, and our other current and future product candidates, if approved by the FDA or other comparable foreign regulatory authorities; - qualify and outsource the commercial-scale manufacturing of our products under current good manufacturing practices, or cGMP; - develop additional product candidates, including AXS-06; and - in-license other product candidates.

-We believe that with our available cash as of March 31, 2017, we will have sufficient funds to meet our anticipated operating cash requirements into the first quarter of 2019.
-We have based this estimate on assumptions that may prove to be wrong and we could spend our available financial resources faster than we currently expect.
+We will need to raise additional capital to: fund our future clinical trials for our current product candidates, especially if we encounter any unforeseer delays or difficulties in our planned development activities; 1 fund our operations and continue our efforts to hire additional personnel and build a commercial infrastructo prepare for the commercialization of AXS-02, AXS-05, and our other current and future product candid if approved by the FDA or other comparable foreign regulatory authorities; qualify and outsource the commercial-scale manufacturing of our products under current good manufactur practices, or cGMP; ring develop additional product candidates; and in-license other product candidates.
+We believe that with our available cash as of June 30, 2017, we will have sufficient funds to meet our anticipal operating cash requirements into the first quarter of 2019.
+We have based this estimate on assumptions that may prove the wrong and we could spend our available financial resources faster than we currently expect.
 Further, we may not have sufficient financial resources to meet all of our objectives if AXS-02 or AXS-05 is approved, which could require us to postpone, scale back, or eliminate some, or all, of these objectives, including our potential launch activities relating to AXS-02 and AXS-05.
-Our future funding requirements will depend on many factors, including, but not limited to:

-- the rate of progress and costs related to our Phase 3 development of AXS-02 and AXS-05; - Let the costs associated with conducting additional non-clinical studies with any of our product candidates; - Let the potential for delays in our efforts to seek regulatory approval for AXS-02 and AXS-05, and any costs associated with such delays; - the costs of establishing a commercial organization to sell, market, and distribute AXS-02 and AXS-05; - the rate of progress and costs related to our Phase 3 development of AXS-02 and AXS-05; - the rate of progress and costs of our efforts to prepare for the submission of a new drug application, or NDA, for any product candidates that we may in-license or acquire in the future, and the potential that we may need to conduct additional clinical or preclinical trials to support applications for regulatory approval; - Let the costs of filing, prosecuting, defending, and enforcing any patent claims and other intellectual property rights associated with our product candidates; - □ the cost and timing of manufacturing sufficient supplies of AXS-02 and AXS-05 in preparation for commercialization; - the effect of competing technological and market developments; - revenue, if any, received from commercial sales of our product candidates, subject to the receipt of regulatory approval; - Let the terms and timing of any collaborative, licensing, co-promotion, or other arrangements that we may establish; and - Let the success of the commercialization of AXS-02, AXS-05, and any other of our current or future product candidates. - 24
+Our future funding requirements will depend on many factors, including, but not limited to: to be ☐ the rate of progress and costs related to our Phase 3 development of AXS-02 and AXS-05; the costs associated with conducting additional non-clinical studies with any of our product candidates; the potential for delays in our efforts to seek regulatory approval for AXS-02 and AXS-05, and any costs associated with such delays; the costs of establishing a commercial organization to sell, market, and distribute AXS-02 and AXS-05; ☐ the rate of progress and costs related to our Phase 3 development of AXS-02 and AXS-05; the rate of progress and costs of our efforts to prepare for the submission of a new drug application, or ND any product candidates that we may in-license or acquire in the future, and the potential that we may need conduct additional clinical or preclinical trials to support applications for regulatory approval; the costs of filing, prosecuting, defending, and enforcing any patent claims and other intellectual property associated with our product candidates; rights the cost and timing of manufacturing sufficient supplies of AXS-02 and AXS-05 in preparation for commercialization; the effect of competing technological and market developments; revenue, if any, received from commercial sales of our product candidates, subject to the receipt of regulat approval; tory the terms and timing of any collaborative, licensing, co-promotion, or other arrangements that we may esta and ablish;

+the success of the commercialization of AXS-02, AXS-05, and any other of our current or future product candidates